• Free Automated SEO Site Audit

 SEO and Link Exchanges

 We’ve mentioned link exchanges and page ranking a lot, but what we haven’t talked about is the benefit to your direct SEO.
-For instance, local businesses that share links may not see loads of organic traffic generated from a link exchange due to their relatively low traffic volume in general, but the link exchange actually benefits both parties in terms of their search engine optimization.
+For instance, local businesses that participate in cross-linking may not see loads of organic traffic generated from a link exchange due to their relatively low traffic volume in general, but the link exchange actually benefits both parties in terms of their search engine optimization.

 Just because a link doesn’t get a lot of clicks doesn’t take away from its value as an SEO element.
 Being relevant to your location and market makes it a search engine relevant link, which improves SEO.